Highlighting the people, news and events that bring BJC to life

 “Alison brings joy and comfort to patients, families and participants at our grief support events.
 She is well respected by and works collaboratively with staff.
 She has a strong sense of personal responsibility and accountability for the quality of her work.
 Alison brings so many positive things to BJC Hospice, such as her warmth, respect, kindness and humility.
 We are grateful to work with and learn from her,” says Andrea Tritinger, MSW, LCSW, BJC Hospice grief support coordinator.

-BJC Medical Group welcomes new cardiology provider at MBMC
+BJC Medical Group Orthopedics and Sports Medicine welcomes new physician assistant

 Boone receives second Excellence in Eye Donation Award